-The research performed for the Analysis of Impediments to Fair Housing Choice (AI) has shown housing inequities and disparities most often are experienced by people of color and people with disabilities.
+The research performed for the Statewide Housing Plan and the Analysis of Impediments to Fair Housing Choice (AI) has shown housing inequities and disparities most often are experienced by people of color and people with disabilities.
 Households of color are more likely than white households to have lower incomes, and are disproportionately represented in the number of low income households with housing instability.
 Additionally, Oregon's population is quickly aging, and the population of people with disabilities continues to grow.
 More accessible units are needed to allow seniors and people with disabilities to live independently.